“Lee” Trailers, Poster and Image

 The supporting cast includes Josh O’Connor, Andrea Riseborough, Andy Samberg, Alexander Skarsgård and Marion Cotillard.

-When I saw Kuras had directed this film, I felt super excited for her and delighted for her success.
+When I saw that Kuras had directed this film, I was super excited for her and delighted at her success.